Claiming Business Expenses

 What Allowable Business Expenses Can I Claim?

 Understanding allowable expenses you can claim is essential for reducing your tax bill; however, the rules surrounding allowable expenses can be complex.
-In the following sections, we will explore the world of allowable expenses, highlighting common categories, providing examples, and key factors to consider when claiming deductions.
+The following sections will explore the world of allowable expenses, highlighting common categories, providing examples, and key factors to consider when claiming deductions.

 Accommodation

-If your job requires you to undertake overnight business trips, you are entitled to claim accommodation expenses.
-The costs must be justified and reflect a reasonable choice; this means avoiding luxury or top-tier hotels in favour of more modest accommodations that adequately meet your needs without excessive spending.
+You can claim accommodation expenses if your job requires you to take overnight business trips.
+The costs must be justified and reflect a reasonable choice.
+This means avoiding luxury or top-tier hotels in favour of more modest accommodations that adequately meet your needs without excessive spending.

 Accountancy and Bookkeeping

-You can claim accountancy and bookkeeping fees as long as they are purely for the business.
+You can claim accountancy and bookkeeping fees as long as they are for the business only.
 This means that if you use your personal accountant or bookkeeper for both business and personal finances, you can only claim a portion of their fees that relate to the business.

 Advertising and Marketing